IgniteUI/indigo-design-docfx/en/components/list-item.md

 ## Primary Action in Sketch

 4 interchangeable List Item Primary Actions are listed below.
 In Sketch, this is achieved with `Symbol Overrides`, while in Adobe XD we are using the `Component States` paradigm to let you easily switch between them.
 Thanks to Smart Layout in Sketch, they can be adjusted further by setting unnecessary elements to ~No Symbol.
-In Adobe XD you have to delete the unused layers instead, and the layout will adjust through the use of stacks.
+In Adobe XD you have to delete the unused layers instead, and the layout will adjust due to the Stack applied to it.

 |                              |                                                                                                  |                                                                                                                                            |
 | ---------------------------- | ------------------------------------------------------------------------------------------------ | ------------------------------------------------------------------------------------------------------------------------------------------ |